celantur/celantur-challenge-5/README.md

 ### Coding challenge

 - Implement an image classifier in ResNet on CIFAR-10.
+Don't use a pre-trained network.
 - Framework: PyTorch.
 - Target: minimum 90% accuracy.

 ### Pre-interview preparations